ribeirorvs/javaoo/README.md

 Third Class:

-Included methods get, set and contruc.
+Included methods get, set and contruct.

 Fourth Class:

 A pratical exemplo with a bank account Class

+Sixth Class:

+Introduce encapsulation

+Seventh Class:

+Iniciate the relationship with a sample